seqan/hibf/doc/about/api/index.md

 [TOC]

-Library_Template adheres to [semantic versioning](https://semver.org) and provides a stable API within one major release (all of `seqan-3.*.*`) unless otherwise noted.
+HIBF adheres to [semantic versioning](https://semver.org) and provides a stable API within one major release (all of `seqan-3.*.*`) unless otherwise noted.

 There is no ABI stability.